tower/tower/README.md

 Built on top of Node's Connect and Express, modeled after Ruby on Rails.
 Built for the client and server from the ground up.

-Includes a database-agnostic ORM with browser (memory) and MongoDB support, modeled after ActiveRecord and Mongoid for Ruby.
-Includes a controller architecture that works the same on both the client and server, modeled after Rails.
-The routing API is pretty much exactly like Rails 3's.
-Templates work on client and server as well (and you can swap in any template engine no problem).
-Includes asset pipeline that works just like Rails 3's - minifies and gzips assets with an md5-hashed name for optimal browser caching, only if you so desire.
-And it includes a watcher that automatically injects javascripts and stylesheets into the browser as you develop.
-It solves a lot of our problems, hope it solves yours too.
-If not, let me know!

 Follow me [@viatropos](http://twitter.com/viatropos).

 More docs in the docs section on [towerjs.org](http://towerjs.org).
 Docs are a work in progress.